 Q3.Can I only teach business people?

-Berlitz offers lessons to a wide-range of customers with different learning goals.
-While the majority of our customers are business-oriented learners, there will be the opportunity to meet customers who are studying for non-business reasons as well.
+Berlitz offers lessons to a wide range of customers with different learning goals.
+While most of our customers are business-oriented learners, we also have customers who are studying for non-business reasons as well.
 Our instructors are required to teach all customer types.

 Q4.How and when do I get paid?